lennydune/EOS/Opdracht 3/Gentoo logboek.md

 > The MAKEOPTS variable defines how many parallel compilations should occur when installing a package.
 A good choice is the number of CPUs (or CPU cores) in the system plus one, but this guideline isn't always perfect.

 `MAKEOPTS="-j3"` in plaats van `"-j2"`.
-Dit omdat de VM 2 cores heeft en er is aangeraden om het aantal CPU's te nemen + 1.
+Dit omdat de VM 2 cores heeft en het is aangeraden om het aantal CPU's te nemen +1.

 ## @World
 `@world` omvat de sets `@system` en `@selected`. `@system` is de set waar alle paketten in zitten die vereist zijn om het systeem te laten werken. `@selected` is de set waar alle paketten in zitten die de admin heeft geselecteerd.